 As parents who were new to raising teenagers, Vance and I tried to take the focus off their looks and onto their personalities and character instead.
 Sounds boring…I know, plus our kids knew what we were doing.
 But they politely listened and nodded anyway.

 We had no full-length mirrors in our house, just bathroom mirrors and since our bathrooms seemed to always have someone pounding on the door wanting in…chances were, you had a total of two minutes to admire your reflection.

-I thought it would be cute to get our daughters Charity and Aryanna, one of those little pink, plastic vanity sets with a stool, one Christmas.
+When our girls were small, I thought it would be cute to get our daughters Charity and Aryanna, one of those little pink, plastic vanity sets with a stool, one Christmas.
 I think it had a princess sticker above the mirror.
 It seemed like an innocent gift, but pretty soon I was noticing one of them sitting there for long periods of time admiring her own beauty.
 She was formerly spending her spare time playing with her baby dolls.
 I could see the reflection-monster overtaking her mind, and we decided to give the vanity set away.

 Vance and I were the mean parents every kid dreads.
 We told our daughters we preferred they didn’t wear makeup until age fifteen.
 Ya I know, we were out to lunch.

 But something interesting happened.
 By the time the girls were fifteen they had lost the desire to plaster on makeup since they were older and had gained some common sense.
 They wore a bit every once in a while, but it wasn’t daily.

 Since we had encouraged the “age 15” guideline, I was worried our daughters would rebel and go to school and hide out in the bathroom with a dozen cases of eyeshadow.
 It was really just trial and error as Vance, and I fumbled through parenting, hoping our ideas might be good ones and not backfire on us.